Research

 Research interests

-My past and present research agenda revolves around three main research lines:
+My past and present research agenda revolves around the following research lines:

 Ongoing and recent projects